* Formal talks indicate merger progress

 One of the biggest risks is how to fill what one German official has told Reuters will be a multi-billion-euro financial hole because a merger could trigger an adjustment to the valuation of some bank investments.

-Commerzbank, for example, has about 30.8 billion euros of debt securities such as Italian bonds that now have a value of 27.7 billion euros.
+Commerzbank, for example, has about 30.8 billion euros of debt securities such as Italian bonds that now have a value of 27.7 billion euros - a drop of 3.1 billion euros.
 A tie-up could crystallise this loss.
-Deutsche has such securities at market value in its accounts. ($1 = 0.8829 euros) ($1 = 0.8829 euros)
+Deutsche has such securities at market value in its accounts. ($1 = 0.8829 euros)

-(Additional reporting by Michael Nienaber in Berlin Editing by Ed Taylor, Ludwig Burger, Keith Weir and Gareth Jones)
+(Additional reporting by Michael Nienaber in Berlin Editing by Ed Taylor, Ludwig Burger and Keith Weir)